xiix0/scam/README.md

-You have an ambitious nature and may make a name for yourself.
+You can create your own opportunities this week.
+Blackmail a senior executive.